 In a Hot Air Balloon

-While certainly not for the faint of heart, getting married in a hot air balloon is certainly something that you and your special someone will never forget.
-Believe it or not, there are numerous places that can accommodate your desire to tie the know 3,000 feet in the air.
+While not for the faint of heart, getting married in a hot air balloon is certainly something that you and your special someone will never forget.
+Believe it or not, there are numerous places that can accommodate your desire to tie the knot 3,000 feet in the air.
 In the U.S., there are numerous vendors everywhere from Vermont to Arizona that will gladly offer you the chance to say, “I do, I do” in the sky.
-Or if you’re really looking for some place special, you could fly to Cappadocia, Turkey and exchange vows over a vast expanse of valleys and Bronze Age ruins.
+Or if you’re looking for something really special, you could fly to Cappadocia, Turkey and exchange vows over a vast expanse of valleys and Bronze Age ruins.
 Of course, a hot air balloon wedding will by definition limit the number of people who can attend the service itself…but the ones who join you will be awfully glad they did.